GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-site/configuration-site.md

     - Follow [What Invenco Sends to GSTV once Site Configuration Updates have been Validated](#what-invenco-sends-to-gstv-once-site-configuration-updates-have-been-validated).
   - **If failure**
       - Follow [What Invenco Sends if the Site Configuration Update Notification has Validation Errors](#what-invenco-sends-if-the-site-configuration-update-notification-has-validation-errors).
-1. Send site configuration to site.
+1. Send site configuration to the terminal.
   - **If success**
     - Follow [What Invenco Sends to GSTV once Site Configuration Updates have been Pulled by the Terminal](#what-invenco-sends-to-gstv-once-site-configuration-updates-have-been-pulled-by-the-terminal).
   - **If failure**